ssharma2712/MyESL/README.md

 ## SGLASSO ##

-Applying the sparse group Lasso penalty yields a solution that achieves the within- and between- group sparsity simultaneously.
+Applying the sparse group Lasso penalty yields a solution that simultaneously achieves the within- and between-group sparsity.
 That is, many feature groups are exactly zero (thus not selected) and within the non-zero (thus selected) feature groups, some features are also exactly zero.
 The simultaneous within- and between- group sparsity makes sparse group Lasso ideal for applications where we are interested in identifying important groups as well as important features within the selected groups.

 The algorithm can optimize feature weights under either a least squares or logistic regression model.
 Additionally, the overlapping variants of those programs can accept input where feature groups overlap.